pfalcon/picoweb/README.md

 with Flask, Bottle, or Django: most existing web frameworks are synchronous (and threaded), while picoweb is async framework, so its architecture is quite different.
-However, there is an aim to save porting efforts from repeatitive search & replace trials, for example, when methods do similar things, they are likely named the same (but they may take slightly different parameters, return different values, and behave slightly differently).
+However, there is an aim to save porting efforts from repeatitive search & replace trials: for example, when methods do similar things, they are likely named the same (but they may take slightly different parameters, return different values, and behave slightly differently).